Cardinals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Pablo Lopez (5-6) will make his 22nd start of the season.
+- Joe Ryan (9-7) will take the mound for the Twins, his 22nd start of the season.

-- Lopez will look to finish five or more innings for the 13th start in a row.
+- In 21 starts this season, Ryan has lasted five or more innings 17 times, with an average of 5.8 innings per appearance.

-- He has finished two appearances without allowing an earned run in 21 chances this season.
+- In 21 appearances this season, he has finished three without allowing an earned run.

 |Opponent